Contents

 On this account the decisive design question is which functions remain residual, which participant paths depend on them, and what routes exist for bypass, discipline, or re-internalization.
 A system can tolerate specialized operators without crossing into capture if residual functions remain substitutable, visible, and contestable.

 Three design tasks follow.
-First, reduce default dependence by lowering the cost of local or alternative participation paths, so that autonomous or pluralized operation stays practical rather than merely theoretical.
+First, reduce default dependence by lowering the cost of local or alternative participation paths, so that autonomous or pluralized operation stays practical in operational terms.
 Second, keep operationally necessary functions from acquiring unchecked authority over ordering, access, validator selection, or other decision-bearing surfaces.
 Third, shape legal and regulatory responses so they do not entrench the same intermediary layers through which dependence already runs.
 Ostrom’s (1990) documentation of successful commons governance is relevant here, as is Rozas et al.'s (2021) application of commons design principles to blockchain.
 Counter-design can work through voluntary capacity limits by dominant operators, infrastructure decentralization protocols, alternative participation-weighting mechanisms, and stronger public tools for switching or contestation.

 8.2.
 Implications for Philosophy of Technology